tianhaoz95/time_since/NOTE.md

 Your task is to show the user's email address in the settings screen.

+Your task is to make the "sign out" and "upgrade" button fill 80% of the width of the screen.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: